superused/wordpress/wp-content/plugins/demomentsomtres-wp-export/readme.txt

-=== DeMomentSomTres Export ===
+=== DeMomentSomTres WordPress Export Posts With Images ===
 Contributors: marcqueralt
 Tags: export, attachments
 Requires at least: 3.4
-Tested up to: 5.4.1
+Tested up to: 6.0.1
 Stable tag: trunk
 License: GPLv2 or later

-DeMomentSomTres Export to help exporting filtered WordPress data with required attachment files that usually get lost.
+DeMomentSomTres WordPress Export Posts With Images to help exporting filtered WordPress data with required attachment files that usually get lost.

 == Description ==

-DeMomentSomTres Export was build because [DMS3 Marketing](https://www.dms3marketing.com) had a customer with a very big blog that had to be imported with all attachments.
+DeMomentSomTres WordPress Export Posts With Images was build because [DeMomentSomTres Digital Marketing Agency](https://www.demomentsomtres.com/en/) had a customer with a very big blog that had to be imported with all attachments.

 This plugin is a modified version of the export procedure.

 Standard export procedure can be recovered unistalling or deactivating this plugin.

-More information, comments and support: [demomentsomtres WordPress export plugin](https://www.dms3marketing.com/en/wordpress-plugins/demomentsomtres-wordpress-export-post-with-images/).
+More information, comments and support: [Demomentsomtres WordPress export plugin](https://www.demomentsomtres.com/en/wordpress-plugins/demomentsomtres-wordpress-export-post-with-images/).

 == Frequently Asked Questions ==